Verbweaver/verbweaver/README.md

 ### 🖥️ Desktop Application (Recommended for Individual Writers)

 The desktop application provides the best offline experience and bundles the frontend, a lightweight local backend, and default templates.
-It offers unique advantages:
+It offers unique advantages compared to the web application:

 #### Features
 - **Offline Mode**: Work without internet connection